Ways to Help your Student Prepare for Finals

 If your kiddo is away, even out of college and in a stressful period with maybe a first job, you can do something similar.
 Send them a card with some encouraging words.
 It is always so fun to actually get snail mail, and I bet they keep it!

 I still have a silly card my dad sent me when I was in college during some stressful period-probably finals.
 I love the fact that my dad took the time to write it (even though he mentions that my mom told him to!)
 It meant the world to me!

 Make them breakfast.

-This seems like a no brainer, but a lot of kids skip this meal.
+This seems like a no-brainer, but a lot of kids skip this meal.
 I fix breakfast during the week for my boys for that reason alone.
-If you aren’t in this habit, make the time to until finals are over.
+If you aren’t in this habit, make the time to do this until finals are over.
 Feed their bodies and their brains.
 Cooking is the way I show my love to my family.
 I love to cook, and it makes my heart happy to feed everyone.

 If you’re not into cooking, then maybe put out some easy snack food for your teens before bed so that it’s there in the morning to grab as they run out the door.
 They will know you’ve thought of them and maybe they’ll eat a little something–bonus!
 (BTW-my boys are all great cooks, I just like to start my day with them in the kitchen during the week.)

 When kids have any kind of test and especially when you help your student prepare for finals, this is the most important meal!

 They will be tired and most likely grouchy during this time.
 Encourage them to get enough sleep.
 Make sure they are eating enough of the right things.
 Let them know you love them.
 Be patient.